How To Lose 30 Pounds – 10 Science-Backed Steps

 Adding more of these foods into your daily routine can boost your weight loss and decrease your risk for health conditions.

-If you aren’t a big fan of vegetables, consider blending them up and added them to foods such as muffins or smoothies to help you add more into your diet.
+If you aren’t a big fan of vegetables, consider blending them up and adding them to foods such as muffins or smoothies to help you add more to your diet.

 High fiber foods are vital for gut health but they also play an important role in satiety, metabolism and promote a healthy weight (3).